SimmonsRitchie/flask-react-app/readme.md

 These instructions assume you have a Heroku account and that you've initialized this project as a new repo.

+For your initially deployment, run the following commands from inside your project:

 1) Log in to Heroku if you're not already logged in:

 ```heroku login```